 This is a lot of prep for a little price.
 And the quality is pretty good.
 As discussed in more detail below, we loved their short and engaging video lessons.

 As mentioned at the top of this section, Lecturio is all about value, value, value.
 Their Premium 3-Month Plan runs for just shade over $100, and the prices go up from there – but not drastically.

 The Premium 1-Year Plan runs right around $300, the Premium 2-Year Plan a bit under $500, and even their crazy-long Premium 4-Year Plan costs just over $700.
 You may have found yourself reading those numbers twice.
 Like I said, value.

 Relative to other courses (apart from Achievable and Med School Bootcamp), this is a steep discount.
 For reference, the analogous SmashUSMLE 3-month course is almost 6x that cost.

 Now to be clear, this course doesn’t have quite the same depth of curriculum that you get with Kaplan and the PASS program; but all things considered, this course offers serious bang for your buck.

 Great On Demand Video Lessons

-The lessons are led by a host of experienced professors, doctors and medical researchers, many of who are extremely well-regarded in their field.
-Lecturio offers subject matter experts across a wide range of scientific and medial disciplines, giving students top notch lessons from people who are masters of their specific niches.
+The lessons are led by a team of experienced professors, doctors and medical researchers, who are all very engaging.
+Lecturio employs subject matter experts across a wide range of scientific and medial disciplines, giving students lessons from people who are masters of their specific niches, which we really like.